IIoT – How Close Are You?

 Now it’s up to you to determine what kind of sensor and data you need and how it will be used, whether it’s used to determine power consumption, production run rates, imminent faults, etc. But regardless of what you choose, there are a lot of options when it comes to data logging and storage:

 - Simple data loggers are a low cost solution to gather the desired data from your process.

 - Many advanced PLCs today have on-board data logging capabilities.
-For instance, the Productivity2000 PLC can store up to 32GB of tag data locally on a removable microSD card.
-You also have the option to transfer this data to a remote PC using an OPC server connection.
+For instance, the Productivity2000 and Do-more!
+BRX PLCs can store up to 32GB of tag data locally on a removable microSD card.
+With the Productivity2000 you also have the option to transfer this data to a remote PC using an OPC server connection.
 The OPC communication standard allows data to be exchanged between devices without proprietary limitations.
 The OPC server acts as a liaison between multi-vendor products like PLCs, HMIs and data gathering software.